HousedHorse/ling-midterm/README.md

 ## Habitual Tense

+- the "habitual be"
+  - "be" doesn't carry the same meaning as standard english
 - She be runnin'
   - She is often running

 ## Negative Concord

 - also used in Italian
+- double negative indicates a single negative
+- "I ain't never gonna love you"

 ## Copula Absence

 - absence of "is" "are" "am" "were" etc.
 - She runnin'
+  - She is running